In regard to the doctrine of election unto salvation, there’s two different views of understanding:

 I believe God reveals the light of the gospel of Christ via the new birth (John 3:3-8; 1 Cor 2:13-14).
 But whether He just commands light and truth to shine within us – and sinners are born-again upon faith – or whether the new birth precedes faith, it really doesn’t matter as far as the point of this article is concerned.
 The point is, everyone who is exposed to the truth of the gospel message (veil removed), receives Christ as Lord and Savior.
 No one who sees, resists what they see.
 Everyone who sees the truth, embraces the truth.
 The light is never revealed for those who are perishing.
 It’s only revealed to those whom God has elected to save.

 There are many passages in the Bible that support Unconditional Sovereign Election.
 But in my opinion, no passage provides a stronger case for it than 2 Corinthians 3:7 thru 4:6.
 If spiritual eyesight and the light of truth is granted to everyone who hears the gospel message, and if salvation is ultimately left up to the individual, then this passage makes no sense.
 It’s contradictory to what’s revealed here.
-This passage only finds harmony in the sovereign choosing of God, where certain individuals are elected for salvation before they come into the world.
+This passage only finds harmony in the sovereign election of God, where certain individuals are chosen for salvation before they come into the world.

 Otherwise, the veil of blindness is removed for the saved and unsaved alike.
 However, that’s not what Paul says.
 The removal of the veil of spiritual blindness is only granted to those being saved.
 The removal of the veil always results in salvation.
 Therefore, if the veil is removed for everyone who hears the gospel message, then everyone who hears, also responds to it in faith.
 But we know that’s not true.